xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **Remarks**

--   If an object is selected, SELECTION returns the identifier of the
+  - > If an object is selected, SELECTION returns the identifier of the
     > object.
 If multiple objects are selected, it returns the
     > identifiers of all the selected objects, as a string separated by
     > commas.

--   If more than 1024 characters would be returned, SELECTION returns
+  - > If more than 1024 characters would be returned, SELECTION returns
-    > the \#VALUE! error value.
+    > the \#VALUE\! error value.

 >